For Authors|For Editors|For Reviewers

 (2) Confirm that the cell lines used have been authenticated and state what method was used for the authentication.

-(3) Provide the source, supplier and, if available, catalogue number of all the specific cell lines used in the study.
+(3) Provide the source, supplier, and, if available, catalog number of all the specific cell lines used in the study.

 The authors are strongly encouraged to submit a detailed methodology stating the maintenance and culture of cell lines according to international guidelines on Good Cell Culture Practice (fundamental techniques, mycoplasma contamination, passage number, etc.).

-If a cell line has previously been reported to be contaminated or misidentified, an STR profile of the cell line used in the study must be available for evaluation by the Discovery Medicine’s editor.
+If a cell line has previously been reported to be contaminated or misidentified, an STR profile of the cell line used in the study must be available for evaluation by Discovery Medicine’s Editor.

 4.6 Sex and Gender in Research